johnalison/WorkingPhilosophy/WorkingPhilosophy.md

      Markus Aurelius
   Put everything that takes time or attention, costs money, or takes sacrifice through this filter.

+- Time is one think in negotiations or decision making that you can cant go bback on.
+Cant undo.
+Time gives no mercy.
+  No amount of negotiation can recover lost time. its gone when its gone.
+  Time is one thing to pay attention to above all.
+How you use *your* time.

 # Respond, don't React (Employ Stoic Test Strategy)